basvandesande/azurecodingarchitect/blog/content/posts/localhost_in_kestrel.md

 ---
-title: "Note to self: localhost in kestrel is localhost" subtitle :  "Problems accessing Kestrel website on remote host" description :  "Port binding under Kestrel does not alway work as expected."
+title: "Note to self: localhost in kestrel is localhost" subtitle :  "Problems accessing Kestrel website on remote host" description :  "Port binding under Kestrel does not alway work as expected.
+You need to specify the IP Address as well..."
 author: "Bas van de Sande"
 date :  2022-02-23T17:20:25+02:00
 featuredImage :  "/kestrel/kestrel-feature.png"